skerkour/bloom/README.md

 *as of february 2022*

-Bloom is about to see a new major release (a few weeks / months) that will completely diverge from the current feature set.
+Bloom is about to see a new major release (September / October 2022) that will completely diverge from the current features set.

-I prefer not to say much before shipping, not to say things that won't be true, but it means that Bloom is no longer meant to be a GSuite / NextCloud alternative.
+I prefer not to say much before shipping, not to say things that won't be true, but it means that Bloom is no longer meant to be a Google Suite / NextCloud alternative.

 --------------------------------